Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	type SendXcmOrigin = EnsureXcmOrigin<RuntimeOrigin, LocalOriginToLocation>;
 	// How do we route messages?
 	type XcmRouter = XcmRouter;
-	// Who can execute XCM?
+	// Who can execute XCMs/teleport assets/reserve-transfer assets?
 	// How are origins handled?
 	type ExecuteXcmOrigin = EnsureXcmOrigin<RuntimeOrigin, LocalOriginToLocation>;
-	// What messages are allowed to be executed? type XcmExecuteFilter = Everything;
+	// Who and what messages are allowed to be executed? type XcmExecuteFilter = Everything;
 	// The XCM executor itself
 	type XcmExecutor = XcmExecutor;
-	// What asset teleporting is allowed?
-	type XcmTeleportFilter = Everything;
+	// Who and what kind of assets are allowed to be teleported via the `teleport_asset` extrinsic? type XcmTeleportFilter = Everything;
-	// What asset reserve transfer is allowed? type XcmReserveTransferFilter = Everything;
+	// Who and what kind of assets are allowed to be transferred as a reserve asset via the `reserve_transfer_assets` extrinsic? type XcmReserveTransferFilter = Everything;
 	type Weigher = XcmWeigher;
 	type LocationInverter = LocationInverter<Ancestry>;